pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 > **Note:**
 >
 > If you use the [`local` backend](https://docs.pingcap.com/tidb/stable/tidb-lightning-backends#tidb-lightning-local-backend), you must set `sortedKV` in `values.yaml` to create the corresponding PVC.
 The PVC is used for local KV sorting.

+Starting from v1.1.10, the tidb-lightning Helm chart saves the [TiDB Lightning checkpoint information](https://docs.pingcap.com/tidb/stable/tidb-lightning-checkpoints) in the directory of the source data.
+When the a new tidb-lightning job is running, it can resume the data import according to the checkpoint information.

+For versions earlier than v1.1.10, you can modify `config` in `values.yaml` to save the checkpoint information in the target TiDB cluster, other MySQL-compatible databases or a shared storage directory.
+For more information, refer to [TiDB Lightning checkpoint](https://docs.pingcap.com/tidb/stable/tidb-lightning-checkpoints).

+If TLS between components has been enabled on the target TiDB cluster (`spec.tlsCluster.enabled: true`), refer to [Generate certificates for components of the TiDB cluster](enable-tls-between-components.md#generate-certificates-for-components-of-the-tidb-cluster) to genereate a server-side certificate for TiDB Lightning, and configure `tlsCluster.enabled: true` in `values.yaml` to enable TLS between components.

+If the target TiDB cluster has enabled TLS for the MySQL client (`spec.tidb.tlsClient.enabled: true`), and the corresponding client-side certificate is configured (the Kubernetes Secret object is `${cluster_name}-tidb-client-secret`), you can configure `tlsClient.enabled: true` in `values.yaml` to enable TiDB Lightning to connect to the TiDB server using TLS.

+To use different client certificates to connect to the TiDB server, refer to [Issue two sets of certificates for the TiDB cluster](enable-tls-for-mysql-client.md#issue-two-sets-of-certificates-for-the-tidb-cluster) to generate the client-side certificate for TiDB Lightning, and configure the corresponding Kubernetes secret object in `tlsCluster.tlsClientSecretName` in `values.yaml`.

+> **Note:**
+>
+> If TLS is enabled between components via `tlsCluster.enabled: true` but not enabled between TiDB Lightning and the TiDB server via `tlsClient.enabled: true`, you need to explicitly disable TLS between TiDB Lightning and the TiDB server in `config` in `values.yaml`:
+>
+> ```toml
+> [tidb]
+> tls="false"
+> ```

 TiDB Lightning Helm chart supports both local and remote data sources.